-Resources selected under this RFP are targeted for an in-service date prior to December 31, 2024; earlier in-service dates will be considered.
+Resources selected under this RFP must comply with an in-service date prior to June 1, 2022; earlier in-service dates will be favorably considered.

-PNM is scheduled to join the CAISO Energy Imbalance Market ("EIM") in April 2021.
-PNM will factor this future participation into the evaluation and selection process as further discussed in Section 8.2.3.1 below.
+PNM joined the CAISO Energy Imbalance Market ("EIM") in April 2021.
+PNM will factor this participation into the evaluation and selection process as further discussed in Section 8.2.3.1 below.